tdreyno/iphone-style-checkboxes/README.md

 ## Licensing

 Commercial use requires purchase of one-time license fee per developer seat.
 Commercial use includes any application that makes you money.
 This includes portfolio sites and premium templates.
-Commercial licenses may be purchased at [http://store.awardwinningfjords.com/products/iphone-style-checkboxes-v2-commercial-license](http://store.awardwinningfjords.com/products/iphone-style-checkboxes-v2-commercial-license.
+Commercial licenses may be purchased at [http://store.awardwinningfjords.com/products/iphone-style-checkboxes-v2-commercial-license](http://store.awardwinningfjords.com/products/iphone-style-checkboxes-v2-commercial-license).

-Use in non-commercial and personal applications is free.
+Use in non-commercial, educational and personal applications is free.